Compact object coalescence rate estimation from short gamma-ray burst observations: Results and Discussion

-If the number of operational GRB satellites changes, these numbers could change significantly.
-Assuming Fermi in operation during the time of advanced detectors as well as the planned SVOM mission~\citep{Paul:2011ii} and Lobster\footnote{priv. com.
-Neil Gehrels, 2011}, the coincident GRB-GW detection rate could be three times as high.
-Ensuring that at least one GRB mission is operational at the time of advanced detectors will be crucial to gain valuable information, like redshift, host galaxy, the galaxy star formation rate etc, in addition to the parameters of the gravitational wave.
-Even if only one GRB mission will be operational, with an observing time of several years, there could be a good chance to get a few observations. \\
+These estimates could improve significantly with a network of operating GRB satellites.
+Assuming that Fermi\footnote{\tt http://fermi.gsfc.nasa.gov/} will be in operation during the advanced detector era, as well as the planned SVOM mission \citep{Paul:2011ii} and Lobster \footnote{Neil Gehrels, private communication, 2011}, the coincident SGRB-GW detection rate could be higher than the above estimate by a factor $\simeq 3$.
+Ensuring that at least one GRB mission is operational at the time of advanced detectors will be crucial for identifying the host galaxy, measuring its redshift and star formation rate, and gaining valuable astrophysical information.

-The results obtained in this work can be compared to results obtained elsewhere.
-Two approaches are usually taken to estimate the rate of merger of compact objects.
-The first is to infer the rates from observed pulsar observations \cite{Kalogera:2003tn}.
-The other approach is to employ population synthesis models \cite{Belczynski:2006zi}.
-Both approaches inherit large statistical or systematical errors.
-A recent review article \cite{LVC:2010cfa} summarizes those results, concluding the real rate of merger events is somewhere between 10 and 10000 Gpc$^{-3}$yr$^{-1}$.
-Compared to that rate, the estimation in this work is more conservative.

-In this approach, the spatial distribution of observed short GRB with known redshift is fitted against a luminosity model and/or a rate function, from which the merger rate can be deduced.
-Several investigations have been made in the past using this approach.
-Reference \cite{Guetta:2005xxx}, for example, finds a range of 8-30Gpc~$^{-3}$yr$^{-1}$ for SGRBs, although this result is based on 5 samples only.
-The analysis in \cite{Dietz:2010eh} yields a much higher rate of about 7800 Gpc$^{-3}$yr$^{-1}$ with a sample of 7 (15) SGRB, but this work neglects the individual GRB luminosities.
-Finally, a recent study uses a different approach focusing on single GRB observations \cite{Coward:2012tobe}.
-The maximum distance at which each SGRB could be detectable by SWIFT is calculated, and converted into a final local rate.
-This study finds a merger rate of 0.2 to 230 Gpc$^{-3}$yr$^{-1}$ which overlaps with our rate estimation.

-Despite the various approximations used, our value of expected detected mergers by LIGO is broadly consistent with that based on extrapolations from observed binary pulsar in our galaxy and population synthesis model~\cite{LVC:2010cfa}.
-The method used in our work seems to be one of the most promising, especially with growing statistics of further observations of SGRBs.